Relatively non-degenerate integrated decay estimates for massless Vlasov fields on Schwarzschild spacetimes: Introduction

 In this article, we develop a commutation approach to show decay for massless Vlasov fields on the exterior of Schwarzschild spacetimes.
 We make use of a weight function $\varphi_-\colon \mathcal{P}\to \R$ that captures the concentration phenomenon of future-trapped null geodesics in $\mathcal{P}$.
 The projection $V_+\in \Gamma(T\mathcal{P})$ of its associated symplectic gradient, parallel to a direction transverse to $T\mathcal{P}$, turns out to enjoy good commutation properties with the massless Vlasov operator.
 By identifying a well-chosen modification $\pmb{V}_+^{\mathrm{mod}}$, we construct a suitable $W_{x,p}^{1,1}$ weighted norm for which any finite energy solution to the massless Vlasov equation verifies an ILED without relative degeneration.
 Together with the $r^p$-weighted energy method, we establish time decay for the energy flux.
 This approach is compatible with previous works \cite{Mavq,DHRTq,DHRTq2} used to study quasi-linear wave equations on black hole spacetimes.
+By compatible we mean that \begin{itemize} \item As for the solutions to wave equations in these works, our method to derive decay estimates for the solutions to the massless Vlasov equation relies on the boundedness of an energy flux, an ILED (which as in \cite{Mavq} is relatively non-degenerate), and a hierarchy of $r^p$-weighted energy estimates (as in \cite{DHRTq, DHRTq2}). \item The vector field used as a multiplier and capturing the redshift effect, used to obtain improved estimates near the future event horizon in this paper, is the same than the one used in the analysis of wave equations on Schwarzschild spacetimes. \item Let $\Pi \colon \mathcal{P} \to \mathcal{S}$ be the canonical projection from the null-shell to the base manifold $\mathcal{S}$ and $\mathbf{C}_{\mathrm{Vlasov}}$ be the set of the commutators used in this paper to commute the massless Vlasov equation.
+Then the span of $\mathrm{d} \Pi \big( \mathbf{C}_{\mathrm{Vlasov}} \big) $ equals $T\mathcal{S}$, which allows to estimate all the derivatives of $\mathrm{T}[f]$ (the source term in the Einstein equations for \eqref{EV}). \item Moreover, \cite{Mavq} makes crucial use of energy norms in which the top-order derivatives include the vector field $G$, introduced below in \eqref{defG}, which is colinear to $\mathrm{d} \Pi (V_+^{\mathrm{mod}})$. \end{itemize}

+Let us briefly mention some advantages of non-relatively degenerate ILEDs.
+First, they allow one to derive exponential decay for the energy flux through purely energy-based methods (in contrast, a relatively degenerate ILED yields only superpolynomial decay \cite{DRSdS, L23}).
+Moreover, polynomial decay follows easily from such estimates together with the $r^p$-weighted energy method (see Section \ref{Sec7}).
+By contrast, in \cite{L23}, a significantly more involved hierarchy of weighted energy norms had to be introduced in order to obtain the $\tau^{-p}$ decay of the energy flux.
+These features should lead to much less technical nonlinear analysis (see already \cite{Mavq}).
+Finally, non-relatively degenerate ILEDs also make it possible to obtain sharp decay estimates.